-Whilst we have already achieved many successes, we are not complacent and will always seek to improve our performance, adapting to the changes and challenges we encounter.
+While we have already achieved many successes, we are not complacent.
+We always seek to improve our performance, adapting to the changes and challenges we encounter.

-Our vision is for every child to flourish, to be introduced to the richness of human experience, and to understand and question the world around them.
-We will always have high expectations and we will always seek to exhaust all possible solutions to support children.
+Our vision is for every child to flourish, to be introduced to the richness of human experience and to understand and question the world around them.
+We will always have high expectations and seek to exhaust all possible solutions to support children.

-There are always some groups of children , most often those who are vulnerable or who are disadvantaged, but not precluding the highest-attaining, who require us to do more.
-We will best support these children by having the best curriculum, taught by well-trained professionals, with very high expectations and systems to ensure that we maximise the achievement of every child.
+There are many children, often those who are vulnerable or disadvantaged, but not precluding the highest-attaining, who require us to do more.
+We will support them by having the best curriculum, taught by well-trained education professionals.
+We want to maximise the achievement of every child.

-Life-chances and life-choices are assured by equitable access to a rich curriculum that forms part of our DEMAT entitlement for all children within our Trust.
+Life-chances and life-choices are assured by access to a rich curriculum forming part of our DEMAT entitlement for all children.
 We recognise the value of a rounded, holistic education, built upon an aspirational curriculum underpinned by our Christian distinctiveness.

 How shall we achieve this?